+- 8. Funds provided to the City by the County pursuant to this Agreement shall be used to sponsor two special events for collection from City residents of recyclable materials not included in household collection programs and consistent with the scope of work and budget attached hereto as Exhibit B.

+- 9. Cities applying for City Optional Program funds must agree to organize a minimum of one Special Recycling Event where at least four items, from the following list of eleven, must be collected:

+- Polycoated Paperboard

+- Ferrous Metals

+- Textiles

+- Reusable Household Goods

+- PET & HDPE Plastic Containers

+- Clean Wood (untreated)

+- Bulky Wood Waste (>3" diameter)

+- #3-7 Plastics

+- Non-ferrous metals

+- Tires

+- Appliances

-- 1. Funds provided to the City by the County pursuant to this agreement shall be used to sponsor two special events for the collection from City residents of recyclable materials not included in household collection programs and consistent with the scope of work and budget attached hereto as Exhibit A. - 2.
-The City will submit to the County reimbursement requests for the costs of the collection event within thirty days of each event in a format specified by the County.
-The report shall include information on the amount of material collected, the number of vehicles attending, the total cost for each budget item and the amount of that cost for which reimbursement is requested.
-The report shall be accompanied by receipts for verification of expenses.
-The City shall be required to maintain records of where collected materials are sold or processed to guarantee that all the collected materials are either reused or recycled and to verify the amounts collected. - 3.
-If the City requests reimbursement by the County for activities performed by a subcontractor, the City shall require that the subcontractor comply with the minority and women's business utilization provisions of King County Code Chapter 4.18, attached hereto as Exhibit B. - 4.
-During the performance of this interlocal agreement, neither the City nor any party subcontracting under the authority of this interlocal agreement shall discriminate on the basis of race, color, sex, religion, nationality, creed, marital status, sexual orientation, age, or presence of any sensory, mental, or physical handicap in the employment or application for employment or in the administration or delivery of or access to services or any other benefits under this interlocal agreement as defined by King County Code, Chapter 12.16. - 5.
-During the performance of this interlocal agreement, neither the City nor any party subcontracting under the authority of this interlocal agreement shall engage in unfair employment practices as defined by King County Code, Chapter 12.18. - 6.
-The City will provide the King County recycling information line and the King County Project Manager with the date, location and copies of any printed material used to publicize the event as soon as they are available, but no later than 14 days prior to the event.
-In the event there is any change in the date or the location of the recycling event, the City will notify the County a minimum of thirty days prior to the event.
-The City agrees that the event will be open to all King County residents and the County has the right to publicize the event for the benefit of all County residents.
+- 10. The City will submit to the County reimbursement requests no later than ninety (90) days following the event in a format specified by the County.
+The City shall be required to maintain records of where collected materials are sold or processed to guarantee that all the collected materials are either reused or recycled and to verify the amounts collected.
+The reimbursement request shall be accompanied by an event report which shall include information on the amount of each material collected, the number of vehicles attending, the total cost for each budget item and the amount of that cost for which reimbursement is requested.
+The reimbursement request shall be accompanied by receipts for verification of expenses.

+- 11. The City will provide the King County Recycling Information Line and the King County Project Manager with the date and location of each event, as well as copies of any printed material used to publicize the event, as soon as they are available, but no later than thirty (30) days prior to the event.
+In the event there is any change in the date or the location of the event, the City will notify the County a minimum of thirty (30) days prior to the event.
+The City agrees that the event(s) will be open to all King County residents and that the County has the right to publicize the event(s) for the benefit of all County residents.